Debraheem/Massive_star_binaries/Lab3.md

 ### Task

 Now, we are going to evolve the secondary star next to a black hole.
-As such a configuration corresponds to evolving a star next to a point mass; thus, we could simply use the earlier `evolve_star_plus_point_mass` directory from Lab1.
+Such a configuration corresponds to evolving a star next to a point mass; thus, we could simply use the earlier `evolve_star_plus_point_mass` directory from Lab1.
 However, the main difference is that the star in the `evolve_star_plus_point_mass` directory will be a normal main sequence star and not the accretor star at the end of Lab1.
 To overcome this issue, we will first use the `accretor_final.mod` file and load the accretor's final profile in place of the normal main sequence star, as explained below:

 - Download the `evolve_accretor_plus_point_mass` directory from <a href="https://drive.google.com/drive/folders/1-ypOXDdakm_PsCxDUS6niXmAFkWx2zEm" target="_blank">this URL</a>.
 You will notice that this directory is the same as `evolve_star_plus_point_mass` but with a different name.